ArmoredTurtle/AFC-Klipper-Add-On/docs/AFC_buffer.md

 ## Belay Style buffer

-With the current implementation of `AFC_buffer` support for Belay is limited.
+~~With the current implementation of `AFC_buffer` support for Belay is limited.
 Belay will still help to keep even tension on the primary extruder but in a different way.
 First, the AFC rotation distance has to be greater than the rotation distance of the primary extruder.
 While printing, the AFC will be pushing slightly less filament than the primary extruder, this will cause the Belay to become compressed toward the switch.
 When the switch is reached the AFC will make a configured amount of material to expand the Belay.
-This will continue for the duration of the print.
+This will continue for the duration of the print.~~

+Belay style buffer is not longer supported, please use Turtleneck as a buffer for AFC-Klipper-Add-On

 ## Configuration